Turn fresh pumpkins into homemade purée with this simple method. It’s easy, flavorful, and perfect for fall baking.

 - pie pumpkins

-There also may be some local heirloom pumpkin varieties available that are good for making pumpkin puree.
-It's best to talk with the farmer to check to make sure a specific varietal will be good for eating.
+These pumpkins are specifically cultivated for culinary use, making them ideal for creating a rich and velvety puree.
+There may also be local heirloom pumpkin varieties right for making pumpkin puree.
+It's best to talk with the farmer to confirm that a specific varietal will be good to eat.

 Regardless of the type you use, look for smaller pumpkins as they tend to have sweeter and smoother flesh.